CFI Airmen Certification Standards: Preflight Preparation

 Procedures for deferring maintenance on aircraft without an approved MEL.

-Practical Test Standards: Flight Instructor
+Airmen Certification Standards: Flight Instructor (Airplane)

-III.
+Areas of Operation III.
 Preflight Preparation

-Task E: Airworthiness Requirements
+Task B: Airworthiness Requirements

 References